-there should be zero return, no matter how urgent and clinically actionable the finding.
-Our project members nonetheless discussed whether a biobank that could reidentify participants and thus offer results might decide as a blanket matter to offer no return at all.
+The published literature reveals a growing number of commentators concluding that if return is possible, some findings should indeed be considered for return.
+Few commentators argue that there should be zero return, no matter how urgent and clinically actionable the finding.
+Our project members nonetheless discussed whether a biobank that could re-identify participants and thus offer results might decide as a blanket matter to offer no return at all.
 In the end, we decided to urge biobanks to address the IFs/IRRs issue and consider what findings would warrant an offer of return.
-There is considerable controversy over this last question-what findings merit an offer of return.
+There is considerable controversy over this last question -- what findings merit an offer of return.
 Most of the literature to date, however, addresses return in individual studies or what we are calling "primary research," not biobank research systems.
 We first briefly summarize the work on individual studies, the necessary starting point for considering the ethics of return in the more complex case of a biobank research system.

-The ethics of return in individual studies.
-In our prior project, we analyzed ethical arguments on return of IFs in individual studies, concluding that researchers do indeed bear duties to manage IFs and offer a subset of them back to research participants consenting to return.1 We based that conclusion on several grounds.
-First, when the federal regulations stating standards for human subjects research apply (preeminently DHHS's Common Rule, though the Food and Drug Administration also has regulations on human subjects), they impose requirements that are germane, even though the regulations do not explicitly address IFs and IRRs.11 For one, the regulations provide that consent must address research risks and potential benefits; IFs and IRRs may be seen as both risks and potential benefits, as they may impart crucial and even life-saving clinical information, but also may impose anxiety and the burdens of follow-up, with some IFs and IRRs turning out to be benign or even false positives.
-As IFs and IRRs do impose risks, the provisions calling for minimization of risk and that risks must be reasonable in relation to anticipated benefits are also germane.
+The ethics of return in individual studies-In our prior project, we analyzed ethical arguments on return of IFs in individual studies, concluding that researchers do indeed bear duties to manage IFs and offer a subset of them back to research participants consenting to return.
+We based that conclusion on several grounds.
+First, when the federal regulations stating standards for human subjects research (preeminently DHHS's Common Rule 11) apply, they impose requirements that are germane, even though the regulations do not explicitly address IFs and IRRs.
+11 For one, the regulations provide that consent must address research risks and potential benefits; IFs and IRRs may be seen as both risks and potential benefits, as they may impart crucial and even life-saving clinical information, but also may impose anxiety and the burdens of follow-up, with some IFs and IRRs turning out to be benign or even false positives.
+43 As IFs and IRRs do impose risks, the provisions calling for minimization of risk and that risks must be reasonable in relation to anticipated benefits are also germane.

 Second, a number of ethical arguments support researcher responsibilities to manage and offer return of some IFs and IRRs.
-Richardson and Belsky, for example, argue that participant vulnerability and researcher fiduciary duties mean researchers owe a limited duty of "ancillary care" (care beyond that required to carry out the research safely), and Richardson has clarified that this encompasses a duty to offer back to the participant some IFs.
+Richardson and Belsky, 44 for example, argue that participant vulnerability and researcher fiduciary duties mean researchers owe a limited duty of "ancillary care" (care beyond that required to carry out the research safely), and Richardson 45 has clarified that this encompasses a duty to offer back to the participant some IFs.
 They argue that when research participants entrust otherwise private information to researchers or provide researchers access to some aspect of the participant's body, this "partial entrustment" carries with it certain researcher duties, including the duty to offer back information discovered of clinical importance.
-Miller et al. similarly argue that the researcher's ethical obligation to return IFs is rooted in the researcher's professional relationship with the participant, privileged access to private information about the participant, and discovery of an IF bearing on the participant's health.
+F.G.
+Miller et al. 46 similarly argue that the researcher's ethical obligation to return IFs is rooted in the researcher's professional relationship with the participant, privileged access to private information about the participant, and discovery of an IF bearing on the participant's health.